Marina Erakovic: 2010–2011: More setback; reborn – top 70 again

-Erakovic competed in singles and doubles at the Auckland Open, losing in the first round in both events.
+Erakovic competed in singles and doubles at the Auckland Open, losing in the first round in both draws.
 She then competed at the Australian Open, losing to eventual semifinalist Li Na in the first round.
-In doubles, she and partner Casey Dellacqua lost to 11th seeded Russian pair Alla Kudryavtseva and Ekaterina Makarova in the first round.
+In doubles, she and partner Casey Dellacqua lost to 11th seeded Russian pair of Alla Kudryavtseva and Ekaterina Makarova, in the first round.

-Erakovic's next tournament was the Pattaya Open where she again lost in the first round of the singles, however, she and partner Tamarine Tanasugarn won the doubles title, Erakovic's fourth.
+Erakovic's next tournament was the Pattaya Open where she again lost in the singles in the first round; however, she and partner Tamarine Tanasugarn won the doubles title, Erakovic's fourth.

 She started the year with the Auckland Open where she again received a wildcard entry, and lost in the first round against Elena Vesnina.

-She then competed on the ITF Circuit where she won three titles.
+She then decided to compete on the ITF Circuit where she won three titles.

-In the Australian Open, she defeated Irena Pavlovic in the first round of qualifying draw, but lost to Kurumi Nara.
+In the Australian Open, she defeated Irena Pavlovic in the first round of the qualifying draw, but then lost to Kurumi Nara.

-Erakovic took part in the French Open where she won three straight matches in the qualifying draw against Ajla Tomljanović, Kurumi Nara and Petra Cetkovská, qualifying her for the main draw.
-In the first round, she lost to Arantxa Rus.
+Erakovic competed at the French Open where she won three straight matches in the qualifying draw against Ajla Tomljanović, Kurumi Nara and Petra Cetkovská.
+In the first round of the main draw, she lost to Arantxa Rus.

-She qualified for Wimbledon, where she beat Chang Kai-chen in the first round, her first singles Grand Slam win since the Australian Open in 2009.
-However, she lost to Daniela Hantuchová in the second round.
+She made the qualification for Wimbledon, where she beat Chang Kai-chen in the first round, her first singles major match win since the Australian Open in 2009.
+However, she lost to Daniela Hantuchová in the second.

-At Stanford, Erakovic had the biggest win of her singles career, defeating top-seed and then-world No. 4, Victoria Azarenka, in the second round to reach the quarterfinals.
+At Stanford, Erakovic recorded the biggest win of her singles career, defeating top-seed and then-world No. 4, Victoria Azarenka, in the second round to reach the quarterfinals.

-In the US Open, she was defeated in the first round by Mirjana Lučić after coming through three rounds of qualification.
+In the US Open, she was defeated in the first round by Mirjana Lučić, after three rounds of qualification.

-Erakovic made her first WTA Tour final at the Challenge Bell in Quebec City.
-To reach the final, she defeated Caroline Garcia, Irina Falconi, top seed Daniela Hantuchová and defending champion Tamira Paszek.
+Erakovic advanced to her first WTA Tour final at the Challenge Bell in Quebec City.
+En route to the final, she defeated Caroline Garcia, Irina Falconi, top seed Daniela Hantuchová and defending champion Tamira Paszek.
 In the final, she lost to Barbora Záhlavová-Strýcová.

-This very good year made her quickly climb back to No. 61.
+Her good results made her climb back to No. 61 in the rankings.

-2012: Top 40 personal high, short-lived
+2012: Top 40 & next injury

 At the Australian Open, Erakovic beat Irena Pavlovic in the first round and lost to Christina McHale in the second, in three sets.
-In the doubles, she and partner Chuang Chia-jung were eliminated in the first round.
+In the doubles, she and her partner Chuang Chia-jung were eliminated in the first round.

-In May at the Italian Open, Erakovic had one of the biggest wins of her singles career defeating world No. 13, Sabine Lisicki, in the first round.
-Earlier, she had lost in the semifinals to Elena Vesnina at the Budapest Grand Prix, WTA International tournament in Hungary.
-This helped her reach her career high of No. 39 on 7 May 2012.
+In May at the Italian Open, Erakovic had another big wins in her singles career, defeating world No. 13, Sabine Lisicki, in the first round.
+Earlier, she had lost in the semifinals to Elena Vesnina at the Budapest Grand Prix in Hungary.
+This helped her recording a new career high of No. 39, on 7 May 2012.

 She reached the second round of the Carlsbad Open, losing to Dominika Cibulková.

 She missed all 2012 tournaments after the US Open due to a right hip injury.

-At the end of the year, she was down to top 70.
+At the end of the year, she was world No. 67.